Sarahazinia/BCB546/README.md

 # README.md
 Enter some info here
-My second line
+My second line to test _underscore_ and **bold**
+Or to make a list:
+- first item
+- second item
+- etc